Travel grants

 Notification and award use

 The award amount will be determined by the number of qualified applicants.
-The award will be paid as an honoraria to the recipient and may be used to subsidize the cost of travel, lodging, or other expenses related to the recipient’s attendance at the ASXL Research Symposium.
+The award will be paid as an honoraria to the recipient or their institution and may be used to subsidize the cost of travel, lodging, or other expenses related to the recipient’s attendance at the ASXL Research Symposium.